-The Best Car Seat for Travel
+The Best Car Seat for Travel (For Every Age!)

 This post may contain affiliate links.
 See my full disclaimer here

-Travel Car Seats
+Travel Car Seat Rundown

 Taking a car seat with an infant is the easiest and simplest.
 I have always used a bucket seat with my kids and I take the same bucket seat that I use at home with me when I travel.
 We have the Maxi-Cosi Mico 30, and I think this is the most lightweight car seat around!
 Any bucket seat as long as it meets safety requirements will do though!

 For me, toddlers are the trickiest age for bringing car seats for travel.
 The seats are so bulky and that makes them difficult to transport in the airport.
 At the advice of a friend, I purchased the Cosco Scenera Next car seat and I use this exclusively as my toddler travel car seat.
-The car seat is very lightweight which makes great as an airplane car seat as its east yo transport.
-It is also very affordable and safe.
-As of the time of writing this post, it is FAA approved, meaning that it is an airline approved car seat for travel.
-I prefer to take this car seat and risk it getting damaged than to take my expensive car seat that I use every day.
+This seat is seriously the best car seat for travel!
+The car seat is very lightweight, which makes it great as an airplane car seat as it’s easy to transport.
+It also fits perfectly in the basket of my Uppa Baby Vista (score!).

 We always gate check out seats.
 I personally trust the gate checkers to be more careful with the objects than the regular luggage line.
 I have friends who have checked theirs at the desk and have had damage to the seats which made them unusable.
 If you gate check you can use the seat to transport your child around the airport.
 Check out this neat product which straps the car seat right to a piece of luggage turning it into a stroller for the airport.